yasuhito/orgbox/README.md

 Activation
 ==========

-To activate orgbox run
+To activate orgbox add

 ``` emacs-lisp
 (require 'orgbox)
 ```

-in your initializion file (init.el).
+to your initializion file (init.el).